PITCH WARS 2018

 ARE YOU OUR MENTEE?

 You’re ready to work.
 We’re not going to give you a few line edits and send you on your way.
 Nope.
 We’re going to pull your manuscript apart and help you stitch it back together.
-(Rachel started her edits last year by rewriting her entire manuscript in first person present, from its original third person past.
+(When Rachel was a mentee, she started her edits by rewriting her entire manuscript in first person present, from its original third person past.
 And that was just the start.
-Then we did developmental edits, character arcs, subplots, and line edits!).
+Then we did developmental edits, character arcs, subplots, and line edits!)

 We’ve both been on the receiving end of many editorial letters, so we know how painful it can be to approach revisions and all that follows.
 As your mentors, we promise we’ll be here to support you, send love and make game plans, talk through the roadblocks and more.
 We will communicate primarily via email and, if you’re into it, text messaging (we’re into it, especially when it’s time to gush, share nerves, and burst into excitement).

 You’re open to changes.
 We’ll never say you have to make a specific change, but we want you to really think through our suggestions and be ready to answer questions.